lamole73/poc-spring-webflux/README.md

 As such all controllers defined on library module are exposed by the app modules.

 Modules:
-* adapter-rest - This is the library module containing the REST controllers which are shared between the apps
+* adapter-rest - This is the library module containing the REST endpoints which are shared between the apps
 * webapp - This is the spring MVC application using though webflux WebClient.
-Max threads are 4 to be able to see how it can handle traffic with same threads as the WebFlux
+  Max threads are 4 to be able to see how it can handle traffic with same threads as the WebFlux.
+  It is configured to be run on [http://localhost:8081]
-* webfluxapp - This is the spring WebFlux application
+* webfluxapp - This is the spring WebFlux application.
+  It is configured to be run on [http://localhost:8082]
-* mockclientapp - This is a spring MVC application containing the endpoint which takes a few seconds to complete.
+* mockserverapp - This is a spring MVC application containing the endpoint which takes a few seconds to complete.
   Main purpose to be called by the webflux WebClient of other apps.
+  It is configured to be run on [http://localhost:8083]

 ## How to setup
 Start all spring boot applications, currently 3, and watch how they communicate.

-The `main` method of the `PersonClient` can be used to make multiple parallel calls to the endpoints exposed by the apps.
+The `main` method of the `PersonClient` can be used to make multiple parallel calls to the endpoints exposed by the apps, see `adapter-rest/README.md` of how to configure it.

 ## Conclusion
 During the analysis the following behaviour were observer.